atalent-labs/star-engagement-action/README.md

 # Thank You Supporter - Growth Hack

-> This action has a communinity management focus.
+> A Github Action that engage new supporter when they star your project

 Basically everytime someone will Star ⭐ your repository this action will:

-* Send you a notification on discord
+* Notify you on discord
 * Look after the profile of your supporter
 	* Check if this supporter has a personal profile repository
-  * Create an issue in the personal profile repository
+  * Create an issue in the personal profile repository with your selected message

 ## Inputs